Chart Color Schemes

 Sadadeen displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-The latest Census evaluation showed that dwelling structures in Sadadeen comprised 58.9% houses and 41.2% other dwellings.
-In comparison, Non-Metro NT had 67.8% houses and 32.2% other dwellings.
-Home ownership in Sadadeen was at 10.1%, with the rest either mortgaged (37.5%) or rented (52.4%).
-The median monthly mortgage repayment in Sadadeen was $1,733, below Non-Metro NT's average of $1,800.
-The median weekly rent figure for Sadadeen was recorded at $320, compared to Non-Metro NT's $280.
-Nationally, Sadadeen's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The latest Census evaluated dwelling structures in Sadadeen with 58.9% houses and 41.2% other dwellings.
+In comparison, Non-Metro NT had 75.6% houses and 24.5% other dwellings.
+Home ownership in Sadadeen was at 10.1%, with mortgaged dwellings at 37.5% and rented dwellings at 52.4%.
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro NT's average, while the median weekly rent was $320 compared to Non-Metro NT's $150.
+Nationally, Sadadeen's mortgage repayments were lower at $1,733 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing